aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Lightning Spear has a [41 - 50%] chance to spawn an additional Lightning Spear when you cast it. x2
 - Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy. x1
 - Restore [1 - 4] of your Primary Resource when you Crowd Control an enemy. x1
+- Taking direct damage has a [2 - 6%] chance to reset the Cooldown of one of your Defensive Skills. x1
 - The Avalanche Key Passive now applies to 1 additional cast. x1
 - When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds. x2
 - When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds. x1